What is degenerative disc disease?

 Normal disc vs degenerative disc display

+When the discs start to wear out, this can cause pain, and inflammation in the joints and sometimes affects our ability to do certain things.
 Pain is most commonly felt or made worse by movements such as sitting, bending, lifting or twisting.

 What is the intervertebral disc?